bgrg001/teched-201/README.md

 - Prompt asking question, appending input to list and rendering to front end
 - creating objects and assigning properties

+## Class ten
+- Assigning: Creating objects in javascript and assigning properties including getting information into the back end
+- Using THIS
+COMPLETE THIS

 ## Class eleven
 - Form 1: Food database
 - Form 2: Best form example with table and rendered to front end